SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Data broker connectors list](/guides/users-guide/data-broker-connectors-list.PNG)

-For each data connector the following information is provided:
+For each data connector, the following information is provided:

 * the data connector's name
 * its destination tenant